 - Privacy-enhancing technologies (PETs) and transparency-enhancing technologies (TETs)

-- Digital participation, participatory design, ethically-informed design, co-creation and co-collaboration, ecosystems, and social actors’ engagement in design
+- Digital participation, participatory design, ethically-informed design, co-creation and co-collaboration, ecosystems, social actors’ engagement in design

-- Privacy-by-design, privacy-by-default, value sensitive design, and privacy impact assessment
+- Privacy-by-design, privacy-by-default, value-sensitive design, privacy impact assessment

 - Usable privacy